The False Comfort of SIPC Insurance

 As you can now see, SIPC insurance actually plays very little role in the extent to which your brokerage account is protected because it is seldom needed.
 As we have explained even brokerage firm bankruptcies represent little if any risk to your account.
 We understand that most people perceive that a large well-known brokerage firm offers lower risk, but in reality it actually doesn’t make much of a difference.

-Disclosure: Neither SIPC nor the excess of SIPC insurance protects against loss of market value.
+Disclosure: SIPC insurance does not protect against loss of market value.

 Andy Rachleff is Wealthfront's co-founder and Chief Executive Officer.
 He serves as a member of the board of trustees and chairman of the endowment investment committee for University of Pennsylvania and as a member of the faculty at Stanford Graduate School of Business, where he teaches courses on technology entrepreneurship.
 Prior to Wealthfront, Andy co-founded and was general partner of Benchmark Capital, where he was responsible for investing in a number of successful companies including Equinix, Juniper Networks, and Opsware.
 He also spent ten years as a general partner with Merrill, Pickard, Anderson & Eyre (MPAE).
 Andy earned his BS from University of Pennsylvania and his MBA from Stanford Graduate School of Business.
 View all posts by Andy Rachleff